 - To enhance the student’s sense of belonging to the school community

-- To help students cope with academic concerns and set goals which will lead to a positive school experience.
+- To help students cope with academic concerns and set goals that will lead to a positive school experience

 - To provide students an avenue for understanding the developmental stages of this unique age